commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 * <sub>All costs in CCC.</sub>
 * <sub>Platform cost is  comprehensive of a Chain fee (0.01) for sending Platform costs to a wallet of Commercio Platform</sub>
-* <sub>Only writing message in the chain has a cost (POST).
-Querying tha chain is free of charge </sub>
+* <sub>All POST method in the API has a msg cost .
+Querying tha chain is free of charge (All GET method in the API are free of charge) </sub>

-NB: ACTUAL COST OF PLATFORM is 0 CCC thus actually you are paying only Chain fee independently from your Membership. **Platform Surcharge will be actuated at the end of 1Q 2023**

-Membership upgrade tool (Example from Green to Bronze) will be available in commercio app soon.

 ## CommercioAPIs overview